 - This includes providing the finalized proposal documents required by the sponsor such as the abstract/statement of work, budget, justification, etc.

-- The College's Lead Grant/Contract Administrator (Lindsey Saunders) will complete a final College-level review for University and sponsoring agency compliance.
-If the proposal meets the requirements, the proposal will be submitted on behalf of the University to the sponsoring agency by WSU Sponsored Programs Administration (SPA).
+- The College's lead grant/contract administrator (Meghan Connolly) will complete a final college-level review for university and sponsoring agency compliance.
+If the proposal meets the requirements, the proposal will be submitted on behalf of the university to the sponsoring agency by WSU Sponsored Programs Administration (SPA).

 - Any proposed cost-sharing (voluntary and mandatory) requires Engineering Business Office review and approval prior to proposal submission, along with a valid funding source for the commitment.

 - Faculty are NOT authorized to sign contracts or agreements on behalf of the University.
 Any research-related document requiring signature (a contract, award, non-monetary agreement) must be submitted to the Research Office prior to processing.
 These documents likely need to be reviewed and approved by SPA and WSU's Office of General counsel prior to institutional signature.
 Please work with your sr. grant/contract administrator to initiate this process.

 The College of Engineering's research support office has aligned itself with WSU's Sponsored Program Administration's deadline policy in order to better serve faculty members.

 The below is excerpted from SPA's proposal submission policy:

 "All proposals in final form, including all necessary attachments, should be submitted via Cayuse to SPA at least three (3) full university business days prior to the funding agency's submission deadline in order to receive comprehensive review.
 Please note that this change from five (5) business days was made in order to provide our researchers with additional time to finalize their proposals.